Institutional DataPage address: https://www.mnsu.edu/hr/publicinfo/

 - This report does not show accurately when people have changed assignment such as moving from one position to another.
 It may show them listed twice, but they only did have one position at a given time.

-- Adjunct faculty are all generically listed as $28,800.
-This is not what they make.
-Each adjunct is paid differently based on what they are hired for.
-The $28,800 number is used as a placeholder for budgeting purposes only.
-Adjuncts are generally paid a minimum of $1,200 per credit hour of teaching.
-They can only teach 10 credits before being placed on the base salary grid with rank.
+- Adjunct faculty base pay is typically listed as $34,776.
+Most Adjunct are paid a minimum of $1,449/credit, although some are paid more based on what they are hired for.
+The $34,776 number is used as a placeholder for budgeting purposes only.
+Adjuncts are only allowed to teach up to 12 credits before being placed in a fixed-term position.